tokyorachel/todo-list/Readme.md

 ## Notes on theming

-The time expectation for developement of this app was 1-2 hours.
+The time expectation for development of this app was 1-2 hours.
 However, the designer created many custom elements that are not easily themable in a way that is reliably cross-browser compatible and where accessibility is equal to or better than using native html elements:

 - checkboxes
 - dropdown menu